ssube/isolex/README.md

 # isolex

 Chat bot able to speak natural language and markup, prompt to complete commands, and offer localized help.
-It is configured with schema-validated YAML, features JWT authentication with granular RBAC, and SQL persistence.
+Configured with schema-validated YAML, features JWT authentication with granular RBAC, and SQL persistence.
 Listeners for common chat services, controllers for chat functions and devops tools, and inspired by the Kubernetes API.

 ## Getting Started